- How is testicular cancer treated?

 Usually men with testicular cancer are young and may be concerned that their appearance has changed.
 They may be dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.

 To restore a more natural look, a man can have a testicular prosthesis surgically implanted in his scrotum.
 The prosthesis approved for use in the United States is filled with saline (salt water) and comes in different sizes to match the remaining testicle.
 When in place, it can look like a normal testicle.
 There can be a scar after the operation, but it’s often partly hidden by pubic hair.
-Some men might want to have a prosthesis, while others might not.
+Some men might want a prosthesis, while others might not.
 You should discuss your wishes with your surgeon before considering this surgery.
-It could also help to talk with someone who has a testicular prosthesis, to see what their experience has been like.
+It could also help to talk with someone who has a testicular prosthesis, to hear what it has been like for them.

 Effects of lymph node dissection: Surgery to remove retroperitoneal lymph nodes is a major operation.
 Serious complications are not common, but they can happen.
 About 5% to 10% of patients have temporary complications after surgery, such as bowel obstruction or wound infections.
 The standard approach for an RPLND requires a large incision in the abdomen, which will leave a scar and can take some time to heal.
 Your ability to get up and around after the operation will be limited for some time.
 This is less likely to be an issue if you have laparoscopic surgery, which uses smaller incisions.